digraphs/Digraphs/index.md

 <pre style="white-space: pre-wrap;">@misc{DeBeule2017aa,
   author       = {Jan De Beule and
-                  Luke Elliot and
-                  Christopher Jefferson and
                   Julius Jonu{\v s}as and
                   James D. Mitchell and
-                  Markus Pfeiffer and
-                  Finlay Smith and
                   Michael Torpey and
                   Wilf A. Wilson},
   title        = {gap-packages/Digraphs: 0.8.0},